 Students have the option to access your 1098-T form electronically and opt-out of postal delivery of the tax document.

-Federal regulations allow those eligible to receive IRS Form 1098-T the option to receive the form electronically instead of through the mail.
+Federal regulations allow those eligible to receive IRS Form 1098-T electronically instead of through the mail.
 Electronic 1098-T’s will be available two weeks prior to when the paper 1098-T’s would be mailed; this is a secure, paperless, and cost-effective way to receive this important and confidential information.
 IRS regulations state that each student that elects to receive their 1098-T electronically must also provide his/her consent electronically.

 If you would like electronic delivery and instant access to your 1098-T statement online, please login to eBill and provide your consent in the paperless 1098-T option via the pop-up box or by using the “Agreement” option under the “My Account” menu.